SteveTrewick/SerialPort/README.md

 Both helpers honor the timeout (and return `.failure(.timeout)` when nothing shows up in time) and report `.failure(.closed)` if the descriptor reaches EOF.

+**NOTE** that if you are using the sync API you probably don't want anything wired up to the `stream.handler` or you're gonna have a bad time.

-## Buffered reading
+## Buffered Async Reading

-Oh, you didn't like that, OK, well.
+Oh, you didn't like that _either_, OK, well.

 If you prefer to read from the port without wiring up your own stream handler, wrap the stream with a buffered reader: